Note 1 Material accounting policies

 iv) Derecognition

-A financial liability is derecognised when the obligation specified in the contract is discharged or cancelled or expired.
+A financial liability is derecognised when the obligation specified in the contract is discharged or cancelled or it expires.

 Financial assets and liabilities are offset and the net amount is reported in the Standalone Balance Sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the assets and settle the liabilities simultaneously.